openwisp/openwisp-firmware-upgrader/docs/user/quickstart.rst

 either confirm the operation or cancel.

-Once the operation is confirmed you will be redirected to a page in which you can monitor the progress of the upgrade operations.
+Once the operation is confirmed you will be redirected to a page in which you can monitor the progress of the upgrade operations in real time.

-The mass upgrade operation now features a realtime progress bar that automatically updates to show the current status of all upgrade operations without requiring page reloads.